Bronski Beat: 1983–1985: early years and The Age of Consent

-1985–1995: Post-Jimmy Somerville phase
+1985–1995: Somerville's departure, John Foster and Jonathan Hellyer eras

 Bronski Beat recruited John Foster as Somerville's replacement (Foster is credited as "Jon Jon").
 A single, "Hit That Perfect Beat", was released in November 1985, reaching 3 in the UK.
 It repeated this success on the Australian chart and was also featured in the film Letter to Brezhnev.
 A second single, "C'mon C'mon", also charted in the UK Top 20 and an album, Truthdare Doubledare, released in May 1986, peaked at 18.
-The film Parting Glances (1986) included Bronski Beat songs "Love and Money", "Smalltown Boy" and "Why?".
+The film Parting Glances (1986) included Bronski Beat songs "Love and Money", "Smalltown Boy" and "Why?"
 During this period, the band teamed up with producer Mark Cunningham on the first-ever BBC Children In Need single, a cover of David Bowie's "Heroes", released in 1986 under the name of The County Line.

 Foster left the band in 1987.
 Following Foster's departure, Bronski Beat began work on their next album, Out and About.
 The tracks were recorded at Berry Street studios in London with engineer Brian Pugsley.
 Some of the song titles were "The Final Spin" and "Peace and Love".
 The latter track featured Strawberry Switchblade vocalist Rose McDowall and appeared on several internet sites in 2006.
 One of the other songs from the project called "European Boy" was recorded in 1987 by disco group Splash.
 The lead singer of Splash was former Tight Fit singer Steve Grant.
 Steinbachek and Bronski toured extensively with the new material with positive reviews, however the project was abandoned as the group was dropped by London Records.
 Also in 1987, Bronski Beat and Somerville performed at a reunion concert for "International AIDS Day", supported by New Order, at the Brixton Academy, London.